Best steam irons – 9 tried-and-tested models that will power through laundry in record time with impressive results

-I have ironed my way through baskets and baskets of clothing (with the help of the wider Ideal Home team) to help simplify your decision by addressing the most common issues and highlighting what makes a steam iron great.
+For this guide, I have tested 11 irons by ironing my way through baskets and baskets of clothing (with the help of the wider Ideal Home team).
+I've done my best to simulate real-life scenarios testing them in the home on different fabrics and wading through family-size laundry loads.
 I've rated the best steam irons on features like adjustable steam settings, a large water tank, and an easy-to-clean soleplate which make a significant difference in your ironing experience.
+Not all the irons that I tested made the final lineup, but for the ones that did I've highlighted the most common issues each steam iron can help you tackle.

 Powerful steam, smooth-gliding soleplates, intelligent settings and more combine to make these, our favourite models, far more effective than their predecessors.
 Many of them have become so advanced even if you prefer to use a clothes steamer I promise you'll be impressed.

-Overall, was the Morphy Richards easyCHARGE Power+ Cordless Iron that impressed me the most and claimed the title as the best steam iron. but I know that one person's laundry basket can massively differ from another, which is why there's an iron here for every need, from those with powerful steam generation and ceramic plates to affordable price tags and ergonomic features.
+The Morphy Richards easyCHARGE Power+ Cordless Iron is the steam iron that impressed me the most in testing and claimed the title as the best steam iron.
+It delivers on performance at a reasonable price point.
+However, I know that one person's laundry basket can massively differ from another, which is why there's an iron here for every need.

 Quick list